 An office chair, also called a desk chair or computer chair, is a common type of seating with a padded chair back and seat set on casters for rolling and swiveling.

-However, there are many types of office chairs available in the market today to cater to different preferences and tastes.
-So to give you an overview of the major types of office chairs, we scoured the market and listed them below.
+However, many types of office chairs are available today to cater to different preferences and tastes.
+So, to give you an overview of the major types of office chairs, we scoured the market and listed them below.

 Different Types of Office Chairs Big and Tall Chair

 This is more of a seating subclass, but it deserves mention here.
-Any of the types of desk chairs made today can be purchased in a big and tall variants.
-These chairs are distinguished by being physically larger, capable of supporting users up to 6’6” tall and being fashioned of studier materials of extra thickness.
+Any desk chair made today can be purchased in big and tall variants.
+These chairs are distinguished by being physically larger, capable of supporting users up to 6’6” tall, and fashioned from stronger materials of extra thickness.

 Conference Chair for Types of Chairs for Office

-They had the advantage of being somewhat cheaper, so if you only plan to be sitting at your desk for no more than half-day increments, this could be an excellent choice.
+They had the advantage of being somewhat cheaper, so if you only plan to sit at your desk for no more than half-day increments, this could be an excellent choice.

 Ergonomic Office Chair for Types of Desk Chairs

-If you spend several hours a day sitting in front of your computer, then you need a chair with ergonomic support.
-You’ll pay more for it, but the extra money will save you from doctor and chiropractor bills.
+If you spend several hours a day sitting in front of your computer, you need a chair with ergonomic support.
+It will cost more, but the extra money will save you from doctor and chiropractor bills.

 La-Z-Boy Bellamy Executive Office Chair Front View